Overview

 Emerging Energy Technologies to Support a Low-Carbon Grid: Technical and Market Assessment

-This study provides a comprehensive summary of the market and state-of-technology for wind, nuclear, carbon capture and sequestration, carbon capture and utilization, fuel cell technology, low carbon fuel, ocean technology, and edge-of-grid areas of renewable energy.
-To understand and compare these established and developmental technologies, extensive literature reviews were performed to assess their technology readiness, capital and O&M costs, environmental attributes, challenges and benefits, market drivers and barriers, and provide a qualitative risk assessment.
+This study summarizes the market landscape and state of technology for wind, nuclear, carbon capture and storage, carbon capture and utilization, fuel cells, low-carbon fuels, ocean technologies, and edge-of-grid renewables.
+Drawing on extensive literature reviews, it evaluates technology readiness, capital and O&M costs, environmental attributes, benefits and challenges, market drivers and barriers, and provides a qualitative risk assessment.